 By creating these forums that allow for building joint infrastructures and bring business giants together on one platform, Dr. Ashutosh Tiwari, through IAAM, has stimulated a significant enhancement of the quality of partnerships formed within the scientific world.

-After completing his doctorate degree from Allahabad University, Ashutosh joined as a young scientist at National Physical Laboratory, India and later on moved to the University of Wisconsin, USA for the postdoctoral research.
-Dr. Tiwari has been awarded various prestigious fellowships including Marie Curie, The European Commission; JSPS Regular and Bridge Fellow, NIMS Postdoctoral Fellow, Japan; SI, Sweden; INSA, CSIR and DST, India.
-He is also the recipient of several recognitions and awards for his notable contributions to the advanced materials, nanoscience, and nanotechnology.
+Dr. Ashutosh Tiwari also serves as a high-end professor and has, in fact, held several honorary/adjunct professor titles since 2009.
+He has also been the recipient of a huge number of coveted fellowships such as Marie Curie, The European Commission; JSPS Regular, and Bridge Fellow, NIMS Postdoctoral Fellow, Japan; SI, etc. He is also the recipient of several recognitions and awards for his notable contributions to the fields of advanced materials, nanoscience, and nanotechnology.

 Prof. Ashutosh Tiwari has written as many as 500 articles and has edited/authored around 50 books related to advanced materials and nanotechnology.
 He is also the Guest Editor of the Special issue called ‘2D Materials in Biosensors & Bioelectronics’, in the journal Biosensors and Bioelectronics, Elsevier.
 Prof. Tiwari has also been the Series Editor of the Advanced Materials and Advanced Nanomaterials book series.

 Dr. Ashutosh Tiwari is a technocrat entrepreneur, who founded the VBRI Group with the ideology of “Committed to Excellence”.
 He is the Chairman and Managing Director of the VBRI.
 The group is headquartered in Sweden and offers a wide range of services.